 What I do at MMV:

-My role as Director, Clinical Sciences within the Product Development team is to lead the development of clinical strategy and clinical study design for early and late phase projects.
+My role as Senior Director, Clinical Sciences within the Product Development team is to lead the development of clinical strategy and clinical study design for early and late phase projects.
 I am also involved in writing clinical documents, data analysis and interpretation to ensure efficient and effective clinical development of antimalarials across MMV’s portfolio.
 I am also co-leading the Malaria in Mothers and Babies (MiMBa) initiative designed to accelerate discovery, development and delivery of appropriate antimalarial options for women who are of reproductive potential, pregnant, or breastfeeding.

 Why I work at MMV: